willdearman/willdearman/_posts/2016-06-10-talentbot-origin-story.md

 The answer is *context*.
 Context is the way we know the difference between big and small, short and long, easy and hard, and even good and evil.
 Without context, a number is just a value without metadata; you don't know where it fits in the big picture.
 In the government spying discussions of the past few years, many argue that the metadata of a phone call is as important as the content of the call itself.
 As a practical matter, is this because it gives the event's context?

 I then realized, the reason most digital applications are not more useful is that they are lacking context.
-If go to almost any financial application and wanting to find out how the business is doing, I will get a report full of numbers, balance sheets, income statement, cash flow statements, and similar.
+If I go to almost any financial application wanting to find out how the business is doing, I will get a report full of numbers, balance sheets, income statement, cash flow statements, and similar.
 None of these directly answer my question: how is the business doing.
 Similarly, I can ask Siri, Google Now, Cortana, or the other digital agents almost any question and they will deliver a factual answer at best.
 They have no context to provide you anything better.
 Further you can't even extract the additional information you need to synthesize your own context by using a follow up question.
 Clearly context is a problem across the board worth solving.

 So, how do you address the problem of context?
 Peter Rojas says bots beat apps ["when context and convenience matters most"](https://chatbotsmagazine.com/when-do-bots-beat-apps-when-context-and-convenience-matter-most-443c9191bb2b#.rr4q3ymwe).
 If that is true, why are Siri and her competitors so bad at context when they have the potential to obtain so much contextual data from our lives?
 Ryan Block seems to have figured it out: ["For everybody else, the narrower the domain, the better"](https://medium.com/@ryan/conversational-interaction-design-constructing-context-b21e2341334f).